Irritable Bowel Syndrome: Rome IV Update

 - Discuss the types of IBS as related to diagnosis and clinical evaluation and demonstrate knowledge of current clinical practice guidelines for this condition, including Rome IV.

-- Describe the clinical Interventions used in tis condition, both non-pharmacologic and pharmacologic.
+- Describe the clinical interventions used in this condition, both non-pharmacologic and pharmacologic.

 Length of Course: 120 minutes

 Licensed Nurses: Upstate AHEC is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 This continuing education activity is approved for 2.0 contact hours for licensed nurses.